 Luther actor Idris Elba is in Sydney filming Three Thousand Years of Longing, which sounds… heavy.

 According to Deadline, Three Thousand Years of Longing is a fantasy-romance costarring Tilda Swinton.
-The film will also film in London and Istanbul.
+The movie will also film in London and Istanbul.

 Mad Max: Fury Road filmmaker George Miller is behind the film, but he said it’s anti-Mad Max.

-Kate Walsh has been in Perth since March, I kid you not.
+She’s been in Perth since March of last year, I kid you not.
 The Grey’s Anatomy and Umbrella Academy star was holidaying in the city when lockdown hit.
 And then she just stayed, I guess.